ProvableHQ/workshop/token/README.md

 Follow the [Leo Installation Instructions](https://developer.aleo.org/leo/installation).

-This auction program can be run using the following bash script.
+This token program can be run using the following bash script.
 Locally, it will execute Leo program functions to mint and transfer tokens publicly and privately.

 ```bash